zxnga/Transformer-TSF/README.md

 This project implements time series forecasting using a Vanilla Transformer model, using HF's TimeSeriesTransformer.

+What we provide:
-It contains inference helper classes to help managing the model in a production setting.
+1. Inference helper classes to help managing the model in a production setting.
-It also enables the monitoring of the forecasting loss of the model to detect shifts in the underlying data distribution.
+2. Monitoring of the forecasting loss of the model to detect shifts in the underlying data distribution.
+3. Attention Classifier to map the distribution shift to a known different data profile using the latent space of the Transformer.

 ## Table of Contents